nadrane/blog/content/_posts/2018-04-13-build-your-own-nested-query-string-encoder.md

 `/api/cars?order=price&filter.make=honda&filter.model=civic`

-If we were to represent the query string of the above URI as a Javascript object, it would probably look like this:
+If we were to represent the query string of the above URI as a JavaScript object, it would probably look like this:

 ```js
 {